 How to file a dispute

 To file a dispute, you or an attorney must file a UDRP complaint that is filed through the WIPO or another approved resolution provider.
-The fees to file a dispute vary depending on the provider, for example, to file a dispute through the WIPO the fee is $1,500 for a single-member panel and $4,000 for a three-member panel.
+Dispute fees vary on the provider, for example, filing a dispute through the WIPO is $1,500 for a single-member panel and $4,000 for a three-member panel.
 In addition to these costs, if you involve a lawyer, you may need to pay several thousand in additional lawyer retainer fees.
 See the ICANN list of approved dispute resolution service providers.